 Blaster uses a grassroots approach rooted in the teachings of urban aesthetic.
 Bouncing between careful abstraction and graffiti-fueled impulsiveness, he creates darkly funny characters with explosive palettes.
-As an educator he is committed to serving underprivileged at-risk youth.
+As a counselor and educator he is committed to serving underprivileged at-risk youth.

 Dalsen’s layered mixed media images communicate nostalgia, sex, violence, death and humor.
 Rising up from skateboarding and graffiti culture, punk and hip-hop aesthetic, his work harbors a unique vibrancy.
-Dalsen is an experienced printmaker, muralist, arts educator, art handler and installer.
+Dalsen is a dedicated arts educator, as well as experienced printmaker, muralist, art handler and installer.

-Lizardman creates unique work in traditional and digital media, and has worked with clients in publishing, music industry, event promotion, film, performing arts, organized labor, justice movements and museum exhibit installation.
-He employs compulsively detailed drawing and layers of satire to build otherworldly scenarios on walls and canvas.
+Lizardman creates unique work in traditional and digital media, and has worked with clients in publishing, music, theater, event promotion, organized labor, justice movements, and tours extensively with traveling museum exhibitions.
+He employs compulsive abstract drawing and dystopian imagery to build otherworldly scenarios on walls and canvas.